Steven Kwan Preview, Player Props: Guardians vs. Giants

 Steven Kwan At The Plate

-- Looking at the 140 games he has played this year, he's went deep in five of them (3.6%), and in 0.8% of his trips to the plate.
+- In 3.5% of his games this year, he has hit a long ball, and 0.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.